Interacting with the real blockchain

 println("Message sent!");

-Recommendation: Use small values like ton("0.05") or ton("0.1") for most operations.
+Recommendation: Use smaller values like ton("0.05") or ton("0.1") for most operations.

-Waiting for Transactions
+Waiting for transactions

 import "@acton/emulation/scripts"